Admissions

 11

-Students may count eight IB credits (the equivalent of two courses) towards the politics major and four IB points (the equivalent of one course) towards the minor.
+Students may count eight IB credits (the equivalent of two courses) towards the politics major and four IB credits (the equivalent of one course) towards the minor.
 None of these credits can substitute for any specific departmental course or requirement (such as one of the core requirements); they simply count as generic POL-UA credit.

 12